- About Progeria

 First, here’s the latest on Sam, Megan, Sammy and Zoey, the children featured in the HBO Documentary Life According to Sam (they were filmed from 2010-2012):

-Sam has been speaking publicly since the age of 4 years, shortly after his parents founded The Progeria Research Foundation, including at two TEDx conferences.
-Sam has been interviewed on national television and radio programs, including ABC Primetime and NPR, impressing his audiences with his articulate, witty and intelligent demeanor.
+Sam spoke publicly starting at the age of 4 years, shortly after his parents founded The Progeria Research Foundation, including at two TEDx conferences.
+Sam was interviewed on national television and radio programs, including ABC Primetime and NPR, impressing his audiences with his articulate, witty and intelligent demeanor.
+Through Life According to Sam and his TedX talk, he continues to inspire all of us at PRF, as well as millions around the world.

 Click here to see lots of questions Sam answered about the film and his life.